 - Reduces urine output

-- Higher overall water retention rate
+- A higher overall water retention rate

 - Improves acid/base status

 Reduced urine output Your body loses water to sweat and urine output during a workout.
 If you have a high urine output, it means that your body isn’t retaining water, leaving you open to becoming dehydrated.
-Reducing urine output is especially helpful after a workout, when your body needs to rehydrate.
+Reducing urine output is especially helpful after a workout when your body needs to rehydrate.

-Tendency for more water to be retained in the blood For water to reach your cells and maintain your hydration levels, it must be carried there by the blood.
+The tendency for more water to be retained in the blood For water to reach your cells and maintain your hydration levels, it must be carried there by the blood.
 By increasing the amount of water retained in the bloodstream, instead of being discharged as urine, your body remains better hydrated.

 Higher overall water retention rate The more water your body can retain during a workout, the less water you have to drink afterward to get rehydrated.
 Keep in mind, the athletic performance drops off significantly with as little as 2% water loss.
 Drinking alkaline water helps the body retain more water, and improves overall hydration status.